Brushtail possums are marsupials from Australia.

-Possums have thick, soft fur.
-In 1837 some of New Zealand’s early settlers decided it would be good to start a fur industry, so they brought Australian possums to New Zealand.
+In 1837 some of New Zealand’s early european settlers brought Australian possums to New Zealand hoping to start a fur industry.
 These first possums did not survive, but people kept trying.
-Twenty years later they succeeded.
 The first possum population to survive was in Southland in 1858.

-Fiordland and Northland were the last areas of New Zealand to be free of possums.
-In the 1960s there were hardly any possums in Northland but in the 1990s – only 30 years later – there were 10-15 million possums living in Northland.
+Fiordland and Northland were the last areas of New Zealand to be invaded by possums.
+In the 1960s there were hardly any possums in Northland but in the 1990s — only 30 years later — there were 10—15 million possums living in Northland.

 Possums numbers reached their highest point in the 1980s when there were 50—70 million possums in New Zealand.
 Once possum populations got very high, trappers began to make a good living from hunting them.
 Throughout the 1970s prices for possum skins were good.
 In 1981, the best year for trappers, 3.2 million skins were exported.

 Trapping, poisoning and shooting has now reduced the possum population.
 But there are still about 30 million possums in New Zealand today.